 - Fundamentals of Nonviolent Power

-- Building Campaigns, Movements, and Alliances
+- Building Campaigns, Movements, and Sustainable Alliances

-- Fundamental Strategy, Tactics, and Methods
+- Basics of Strategy, Tactics, and Nonviolent Methods

 - Community Resilience and Enabling Success

-- Using Language to Express Foundations of Democracy
+- Using Language in Making Democracy Work

 You can stay up to date with all the news on the James Lawson Institute on our Facebook page, Instagram account and Twitter feed.
 Check out our Frequently Asked Questions section for answers commonly asked questions.
 If you have any other questions, or would like to request a paper application, please send an email to email@example.com .